All Episodes

 Police enforce codes, municipality rules.

-And I I'm just perplexed why the sheriffs have not stepped up as constitutionally they're required to, because they're the ones that protect our unalienable rights.
+And I'm just perplexed why the sheriffs have not stepped up as constitutionally they're required to, because they're the ones that protect our inalienable rights.

-You know, I I some have, I mean, you heard, for example, I'm sure, this Seattle police chief that I played yesterday.
+I mean, you heard, for example, I'm sure, the Seattle police chief that I played yesterday.

 And I think it's important that you understand that as well.